 Moore Research Center, Inc., (MRCI) has published seasonal futures

 strategies since July 1989 and spread strategies since February 1990.
-Jerry
+The

 graph below represents hypothetical equity results that would have been

-generated if each strategy discussed in Jerry's WSC had been entered and exited on
+generated if each and every strategy had been entered and exited on the close

-the close per the defined methodology of MRCI's seasonal paradigm.
-Spreads have
+per the defined methodology of MRCI's seasonal paradigm.
+Prior to January

 of the average return for that particular strategy.|

-Again, these are hypothetical results for published strategies - the baseline.
-All prices for and values generated from entry, exit, and stops were based (as is the research) on settlement prices for published dates.
+Again, these are hypothetical results for published strategies - the baseline research.
+All prices for and values generated from entry, exit, and stops (used through 2000 only on futures) were based (as is the research) on settlement prices for published dates.
 No adjustments were made for commissions or slippage.
 When an optimized entry date fell on a weekend/holiday, entry was adjusted to the following trading day.
 Conversely, when an optimized exit date fell on a weekend/holiday, exit was adjusted to the preceding trading day.
 A PDF version of this graph is available here.

 Several features of this chart are worthy of note.
-Placing a cursor anywhere on the graph itself will show the following: (1) in the upper left-hand corner of the upper section will appear the date followed by (2) a "Net Futures" value in black which specifies the total profit/loss value since the WSC's inception and then (3) a value in green/red which shows the total profit/loss value for just the duration of the chart (YTD, 1Y ....
-MAX); in the lower section will appear (4) "Open Futures" in black to specify how much of the upper equity curve was an open position on that date.
+Placing a cursor anywhere on the graph itself will show the following: (1) in the upper left-hand corner of the upper section will appear the date followed by (2) a "Net Futures" value in black which specifies the total profit/loss value since the futures portfolio inception in July 1989, and the spreads in February 1990, and then (3) a value in green/red which shows the total profit/loss value for just the duration of the chart (YTD, 1Y ....
+MAX); likewise the same values are displayed for spreads.
+In the lower section will appear (4) "Open Futures" and "Open Spreads" in black and blue respectively to specify how much of each upper equity curve was an open position on that date.